 They quit because, as they navigated their path alone, they invariably took wrong turns leading them to frustration and possible failure.

 That’s not necessarily a bad thing.
 You can learn a lot from bad decisions.
-But it takes time and money to make those mistakes, and there are only so many mistakes you can make before becoming frustrated, or broke.
+But it takes time and money to make those mistakes, and there are only so many mistakes you can make before becoming frustrated, broke, or both.

 A mentor can guide you around the expensive obstacles so you can learn from their mistakes.
 This guidance is priceless!